 The fact we were growing and so our fixed line phone system was hard to add to.
 Being fixed line also meant clients had to call me on my cellphone if I was away from the office and there was no way my team could transfer calls.
 Cost of our fixed line system was also a factor as we are based in Hawke’s Bay and we have clients and prospective clients all over the country so we were always making toll calls.
 The other thing which frustrated me was the lack of timely support from our previous provider.

-His challenges were not uncommon as many small to medium sized businesses are often presented with two options: traditional landlines or complex cloud phone systems designed for larger organizations.
+His challenges were not uncommon as many small to medium sized businesses are often presented with two options: traditional landlines or complex cloud phone systems designed for larger organisations.
 Often, compromises have to be made and contracts signed, before you are able to fully understand how the product can help your team in real life scenarios.
 We designed Cradle to not only support modern businesses with their day-to-day phone operations, but also a business model that is based on our customers’s satisfaction — we don’t have contracts (I bet you won’t see that often in the telco land).

 It didn’t take long to get the whole team set up with both the mobile and desktop apps.
 We also configured a voice menu with a direct dial option to connect to Steve himself.
 What really made a difference to their team’s efficiency was when they could now easily call and transfer calls to each other even when they are on the road.
 As a big part of Steve’s day-to-day is to demo and onboard Timehub with customers all over NZ, his calls now can also be cascaded to other team members when he’s not available to take the call.

 As Timehub quickly expanded their presence in NZ, they have also migrated their sister companies’ phone operation to Cradle as well.
-Now that every brand and its associated phone number is centralized under one roof, they have begun to take advantage of our Enriched Caller ID and Smart Connect feature.
+Now that every brand and its associated phone number is centralised under one roof, they have begun to take advantage of our Enriched Caller ID and Smart Connect feature.

 It is easy to roll out and although we are still small we have been able to easily increase the number of users.
 I can make and receive calls wherever I am and clients don’t know I am not in the office.
 The fact we can use the new Chrome plugin means we can easily make calls from our CRM which speeds up the call process which is important from a productivity perspective when you have sale and support staff who live on the phone.